Shaivya-Shankar/Visualizing-the-Gender-Pay-Gap-An-Interactive-Analysis-of-the-1994-U.S.-Census/README.md

-# Gender Pay Gap Analysis: A Data-Driven Study of the 1994 U.S. Census

 ## Project Overview

-This repository contains the code and analysis for a deep-dive into the factors driving gender-based income disparity, using the 1994 U.S. Census "Adult" dataset.
+This repository contains the code and analysis for a deep dive into the factors driving gender-based income disparity, using the 1994 U.S. Census "Adult" dataset.
 The project's goal was to preprocess a complex, real-world dataset, build an interactive dashboard to explore the nuances of the pay gap, and apply advanced dimensionality reduction techniques to uncover hidden structures in the data.
 The analysis confirms a persistent pay gap and identifies the private sector as the area with the most significant income disparity between genders.

 ##  View the Live Dashboard